-Following the success of the Umunthu: Higher Education project. we turned our attention the the discrimination minority groups face when it comes to accessing health care.
+Following the success of the Umunthu: Higher Education project, we turned our attention the discrimination minority groups face when it comes to accessing health care.

 In 2017, we began conducting workshops in collaboration with the district health offices and training schools.
 These workshops, conducted over three days, using a variety of participatory arts and activities to encourage the participants to critically explore the umunthu concept and how it applies to providing health services.
-A particular focus of the workshops is the discrimination that LGBTI people and other minority groups.
+A particular focus of the workshops is the discrimination that LGBTI people and other minority groups experience when seeking care.

-On the final day, community leaders join the workshop to help create a community action plan and for each person to create a personal pledge to address discrimination.
+On the final day, community leaders join the workshop to help create a community action plan to address the discrimination.
+In addition, each person makes a personal pledge to support equal care for minority groups.

-After the initial workshop, about four months later a follow-up is conducted.
-Our initial impressions show a positive trend of behaviour and attitude changes towards minority groups and we're looking forward to a full report once the project finishes.
+About four months after the initial workshop, a follow-up session is conducted.
+Our initial impressions during these follow-up sessions show a positive trend of behavior and attitude changes towards minority groups.
+We're looking forward to a full report once the project concludes.